openedx/openedx-aspects/docs/technical_documentation/how-tos/dbt_extensions.rst

 This guide demonstrates how to create and use a custom dbt package in Aspects by building the `sample-aspects-dbt <https://github.com/openedx/sample-aspects-dbt>`_ repo.

 Step 1.
-Install dbt core (if needed)
+Install dbt
 ====================================

-The easiest way to install dbt core is to use pip in a python3 virtual environment.
+The easiest way to install dbt is to use pip in a python3 virtual environment.

-See `aspects-dbt requirements.txt <https://github.com/openedx/aspects-dbt/blob/main/requirements.txt>`_ for the specific package versions used by Aspects.

 .. code-block:: bash